Sun, soil & Watering Well

 Watering New Additions To Your Garden Or Landscape

-It is very important that you adequately water new plantings.
-Once your plants become well established, they have a better chance of surviving dry periods.
-We would like to be able to be more specific and tell you to simply water two times per week for two hours.
-Unfortunately, it is not that simple because there are too many variables involved; soil types (sandy, clay, sandy loam, etc.), weather, sprinkler types.
+1. It is very important that you adequately water new plantings.
+Once your plants are well established, they are more likely to survive dry periods.
+We would like to be more specific and tell you to water for 2 hours, 2 times per week.
+Unfortunately, it is not that simple because there are too many variables involved: soil types (sandy, clay, sandy loam, etc.), weather, sprinkler types.
 Please read the guidelines that follow.
 Your plants will thrive if you follow these instructions.

-A consistent supply of water will be critical for your new plantings for a full year or more.
+2. A consistent water supply will be critical for your new plantings for a full year or more.
 A plant may be fatally injured by merely a few hours of insufficient water, though damage may not be evident for some time.

-Check plants for wilt and soil for moisture levels on a daily basis.
-Water deeply to encourage deep roots, applying at least one and a half inches per watering or to a depth of six inches into the soil.
+3. Check plants for wilt and soil moisture levels daily.
+Water deeply to encourage deep roots, applying at least 1.5 inches per watering, or to a depth of 6 inches into the soil.
 If using sprinklers, four hours or more may be required to apply adequate water.
-Only by using rain gauges or checking depth of moisture with your finger can you be sure of adequate watering.
+Only by using rain gauges or checking moisture levels with your finger can you be sure of adequate watering.

-Rain showers may not supply adequate water for any given day.
-A shower may only produce a quarter inch; or if three inches falls quickly, much of it may be lost as surface runoff.
+4. Rain showers may not provide enough water on any given day.
+A shower may only produce a quarter inch, or if three inches fall quickly, much of it may be lost as surface runoff.

-Newly planted small or tender plants (annuals, perennials, herbs, wildflowers) are especially sensitive.
-Immediate and daily attention may be needed to give sufficient water.
+5. Newly planted small or tender plants (annuals, perennials, herbs, wildflowers) are especially sensitive.
+Immediate and daily attention may be needed to ensure sufficient water intake.

-DO NOT OVERWATER.
-Wilt can be a sign of root rot which can occur under constantly saturated conditions.
-A plant can also die from lack of oxygen in the soil due to constant soil saturation.
+7. DO NOT OVERWATER.
+Wilt can be a sign of root rot, which can occur under constantly saturated conditions.
+A plant can also die from a lack of oxygen in the soil due to constant soil saturation.
 Remember: check the soil to determine if water is needed before you water.